Performance Testing vs. Load Testing vs. Stress Testing

 Using different types of performance tests ensures you are always aware of the issues you have and that you can plan how to deal with them.
 So don’t give up on any types of tests.

 Learn more on how to use JMeter from our free Webinar JMeter Load Testing at Scale and from our blog.
 JMeter can be enhanced through BlazeMeter, with larger scalability and many geo-locations, better reporting and sharing capabilities, multiple integrations and recording options.
 Request a demo to learn more.
-To try us out, put your URL in the box below and your test will start in minutes.
+To try out BlazeMeter and set up a trial account, put your URL in the box below and your test will start in minutes.